zazuko/clownface/docs/api.md

 <a name="Clownface+blankNode"></a>

 ### clownface.blankNode([values]) ⇒ [<code>Clownface</code>](#Clownface)
-Creates graph pointer to one or more blank node(s)
+Creates graph pointer to one or more blank nodes

 **Kind**: instance method of [<code>Clownface</code>](#Clownface)
 <table>